California State University, Stanislaus

-California State University, Stanislaus (Stanislaus State, Stan State) is a public university in Turlock, Stanislaus County, California.
+California State University, Stanislaus (Stanislaus State, Stan State) is a public university in Turlock, California, United States.
 It is part of the California State University system.
-It was established in 1957 and offers 45 bachelor's degree programs, 17 master's degree programs, one doctoral degree (Doctor of Education), and 6 teaching credentials.
+It was established in 1957 and offers 45 bachelor's degree programs and 38 graduate programs, which include 22 master's degree programs, one doctoral degree (Doctor of Education), 10 certificate programs, and 5 teaching credentials.
 Stanislaus State is a Hispanic-serving institution.

 History

 In 1957, the California State Legislature established what was then called Stanislaus State College as the 15th campus of the CSU system.
 Because Turlock was better known at the time for its turkeys than its aspirations towards higher education, Clark Kerr highlighted this event in his memoirs as an example of how the state colleges had become vulnerable to pork barrel politics in the state legislature.
 This was one of several reasons behind the creation of the California Master Plan for Higher Education of 1960.

 Classes began on the Stanislaus County Fairgrounds in September, 1960, and the college moved to its current location five years later.
 The college was first accredited in 1964.
 It gained university status and its current name in 1986.

 In 1974, the university established an extension program at the campus of San Joaquin Delta College in Stockton in neighboring San Joaquin County.
 In 1998 the Stanislaus State-Stockton Center expanded and moved to its own permanent campus in downtown Stockton.

-Sarah Palin's selection as the keynote speaker at Stanislaus State's main fundraising event in 2010 resulted in the most successful fundraiser in the campus's history.
-It provoked speculation and debate when the university refused to disclose her speaking fee and certified public accountants representing Clendenin Bird & Company from Modesto, California were called in to do an internal audit regarding the investigation.
-The event was organized by a school foundation.
+Sarah Palin was selected as the keynote speaker at Stanislaus State's main fundraising event in 2010.
+Sponsored by a school foundation, the event resulted in the most successful fundraiser in the campus's history.
+It provoked speculation and debate when the university refused to disclose her speaking fee.
+A resulting investigation by the Attorney General of California Jerry Brown found no violation of law, but recommended accounting and oversight improvements in the foundation's practices.